smz6990/DRF-Blog/README.md

 - production

 and each phase has its own docker compose file.
-### Prerequisites
+## Prerequisites

 Frist you need to install <a href="https://docs.docker.com/engine/install/">docker</a> and <a href="https://docs.docker.com/compose/install/">docker compose</a> in your local machine or your cloud host.

-### Installation
+## Installation
 After installing the docker and docker compose you need to clone the repo
 1. Clone the repo
    ```sh
    git clone https://github.com/smz6990/DRF-Blog.git
    ```
 2. You need to choose which phase do you want to run the project

-#### Run in development phase:
+## Run in development phase:
    You have to  be in the same directory of docker-compose.yml file then run:
    ```sh
    docker compose up --build
    ```
- The build flag is for docker to know that we have Dockerfile and it needs to create the image for it first (if you already build the image ,it dont need it, but if you made changes to dockerfile or requirements file you must add build flag. also you can run the command with *-d* to run in detach mode)
+ The build flag is for docker to know that we have Dockerfile and some requirement for the project and it needs to create the image for it first (if you already build the image ,it dont need it, but if you made changes to dockerfile or requirements.txt file you must add build flag. also you can run the command with *-d* to run in detach mode)

- ##### To stop docker containers use:
+ #### To stop all the docker containers use:
  ```sh
  docker compose stop
  ```
- ##### To remove docke container use:
+ ##### To remove all docke containers use:
  ```sh
  docker compose down
  ```
  <hr>

- #### Run in stage phase:
+ ## Run in stage phase:
    You have to  be in the same directory of docker-compose-stage.yml file then run:

    ```sh